 Primula, a genus of the Primulacae family, has more than 400 different species, not counting the thousands of hybrids and cultivars.
-Found mainly throughout Europe, Asia and North America, a small number of species however extend into the tropics and to the tip of South America.
+Found mainly throughout Europe, Asia and North America, however a small number of species are found in the tropics and the tip of South America.

 As a result of their diverse locations and growing habitats, it is not possible, here, to go into the growing or propagation methods for individual species.
 A number of good publications have been produced on Primulas for those wishing more detailed information.
 Or why not join us and learn direct from our expert growers, many of whom are willing to give advise and even plants to new members.

 Many Primulas are hardy, however for showing purposes they are best grown under cover.

 As our Primula Show is held in early April, each year, the Primulas in flower at that time are broadly grouped as follows:

 Some of the most popular and easiest to grow, many are from the European Alps and have been cultivated and hybridised for up to 400 years.

 Primula pubescens, the original 'Auricula', a natural hybrid between Primula hirsuta and Primula auricula in a range of colours from purple to white.
 Good garden plants and easy to grow in pots for showing.
 Shown here is P. pubescens "Rufus", a brick red variety, which has been cultivated for many years and remains as popular as ever.

 Primula allionii, best grown in the greenhouse or with protection from winter rains outdoors.
 Primula allionii, forms cushions of rose, mauve or white flowers over bright green foliage.
 There are a large number of species and hybrids available.
 Shown here is P. allionii "Lindum Sundance".